-Benjamin Bratton's work spans Philosophy, Architecture, Computer Science and Geopolitics.
-He is Professor of Visual Arts at University of California, San Diego.
-He is Program Director of The Terraforming program at the Strelka Institute.
+Benjamin Bratton is a writer whose work spans Philosophy, Computer Science and Geopolitics.
+He is Professor of Philosophy of Technology and Speculative Design at the University of California, San Diego.
+He is Director of antikythera, a think-tank on the speculative philosophy of computation at the Berggruen Institute.
 He is also a Professor of Digital Design at The European Graduate School and Visiting Professor at SCI_Arc (The Southern California Institute of Architecture) and NYU Shanghai.

 Dispute Plan to Prevent Future Luxury Constitution (e-flux/ Sternberg Press, 2015.
 196 pages) is a collection of short fictions on architecture and political violence.
 The book weaves fact and fiction to dramatize the symmetries and complicities between designed violence and the violence of design: their plots, schemes, utopias and dystopias.
 See dppflc.io Table of Contents Amazon